2015 European Games: Closing ceremony

-The Closing Ceremony was held on 28 June in the National Stadium.
-James Hadley was the Artistic Director and Christian Steinhäuser was the Music Director of the Closing Ceremony.
+The closing ceremony was held on 28 June in the National Stadium.
+James Hadley was the Artistic Director and Christian Steinhäuser the Music Director of the closing ceremony.

 Games

 Participating NOCs

 50 national olympic committees participated in this European Games edition, including the Olympic Committee of Kosovo in its first time at a wide multi-sport event.
 Since the Faroe Islands and Gibraltar are not members of the European Olympic Committee, the Faroese participants occurred for the Ligue Européenne de Natation and the Gibraltar participants for the Athletic Association of Small States of Europe.

-An exception to the ban on Armenian citizens or people of Armenian ethnicity entering Azerbaijan (because of the state of war between these countries) was made for these games; see Armenian ethnicity.

 Sports

-A total of 20 sports was represented: 16 Olympic sports, two Olympic sports contested only in non-Olympic formats (basketball and football) and two non-Olympic sports (karate and sambo).
+A total of 20 sports were represented: 16 Olympic sports, two Olympic sports contested only in non-Olympic formats (basketball and football) and two non-Olympic sports (karate and sambo).
 Two para-sport events were contested judo.
 Twelve of the sports (archery, athletics, boxing, cycling, judo, shooting, swimming, table tennis, taekwondo, triathlon, volleyball, wrestling) would offer qualification opportunities for the Rio 2016 Summer Olympics.
 The aquatic sports are only open to junior-level competitors, and the athletics competition forms the third division of the European Team Championships.